lapizote/school-notes/Humanities/SOCSC12/Module 5.md

 - When you imagine a new utopia by creating a new aesthetic, you break out of the system and you achieve the "impossible".
 - When you imagine a utopia, you say that the world can be better.
 We imagine an alternative.
 - We need to question structures in our society, because otherwise, how do you think of something novel?

+### Audrey Lorde
+- The master gives you the tools to serve them
+- Can the master's tools dismantle the master's house?
+- Can I use the knowledge from the system to fight the system?
+Or think outside of the system to create tools that the master does not know.
+- Lorde: The master's tools will never dismantle the master's house!
+- Utopia -> how can we rethink society so that we can manifest this existence?

+Frustrations: Competition in this world, we prioritize ourselves